Updated: Feb 7

 Welcome to Timeless Affairs, the corner of Steppin' Into Tomorrow, where we'd like to shine a spotlight on essential albums that have shaped our culture (and lives in some cases).
 We lovingly revisit, explore and zoom in on these gems in their full length.
 Digging out stories and fun facts from the making of the masterpieces that have built the foundation of the music today and continue to shape the future.

 Around this time each year, the life of the Detroit beat-maker legend, one of the most respected producers of all time in music: James Dewitt Yancey a.k.a.
 Jay Dee / J Dilla is celebrated in all corners across the globe.
-On top of that, towards the end of the Dilla Month, today also marks the 20th anniversary of his debut solo album under the name J Dilla: ‘Welcome To Detroit’.
-Thus, it only feels right to raise it up for the late, great J Dilla, salute his otherworldly genius and honour the legacy he’s left with us.
+On top of that, towards the end of Dilla Month, today also marks the 20th anniversary of his debut solo album under the name J Dilla: ‘Welcome To Detroit’.
+Thus, it only feels right to raise it up for the late, great J Dilla, salute his otherworldly genius and honor the legacy he’s left with us.

 “His music embraces the soul, heart and mind of the listener, because it is built on love.
 His music is a recipe for loving others and the disappointment that sometimes affects us when we dare to care.” - Ma Dukes